 The theme of kinship with fellow employees is even practiced today.
 Interestingly, kinship with colleagues is so evident today that we can’t deny having 1-2 colleagues as our friends.
 So, watching this show will be like watching yourself on television.

-Where to watch Taxi- Hulu (but not all episodes are there)
+Where to watch Taxi Online- Hulu (but not all episodes are there)

 Sanford And Son is the result of the efforts of Aaron Ruben, Bernie Orenstein, and Saul Turteltaub.
 And The Tandem Productions produced this show.